Arizona Assault Defense Attorney

-Moreover, you may be required to pay restitution to the victim and participate in community service or other treatment programs.
+Moreover, you may have to pay restitution to the victim and participate in community service or other treatment programs.

 Consequences of an Assault Case

-There are other factors that may be used to exacerbate or mitigate the consequences for a potential assault conviction.
+There are other factors that may exacerbate or mitigate the consequences for a potential assault conviction.
 The outcome of the assault case may also be impacted by:

 - Whether you have a criminal history, including prior assault or domestic violence convictions;